Breinify announces $11M seed to bring data science to the marketing team – TechCrunch

 Today the startup is growing fast and has 24 employees, up from 10 last year.
 Keng, who is an Asian woman, places a high premium on diversity.

 “We partner with about four different kinds of diversity groups right now to source candidates, but at the end of the day, I think if you are someone that’s eager to learn, and you might not have all the skills yet, and you’re [part of an under-represented] group we encourage everyone to apply as much as possible.
-We put a lot of work into trying to create a really well rounded group,” she said.
+We put a lot of work into trying to create a really well-rounded group,” she said.